 The Bleached Skull of Steer on the Dry Sun-Baked Earth (2023)

-These works are part of a long-term artistic study of the links between the history of documentary photography, political communication and propaganda.
-The works are based on the Farm Security Administration photo archive from the Great Depression era in 1935 and 1943 America.
+These works are part of a long-term artistic study that explores the connections between documentary photography, political communication, and propaganda, with a focus on the Farm Security Administration (FSA) photo archive from America during the Great Depression (1935-1943).

-My collages focus on deconstructing and later reconstructing the photos of the FSA photo archive in new image constellations.
-I am primarily interested in critically questioning the meanings of original FSA photographs and their indexical connection to representations of private and collective tragedies.
-My main research question is whether, as a society, we are still able to forge meaningful relationships with the narratives of the past to learn collectively and make past memories and trauma part of our self-identity.
+My collages focus on deconstructing and reconstructing photographs from the FSA archive into new visual constellations.
+I am primarily interested in critically examining the meanings of the original photographs and their indexical connection to representations of both private and collective tragedies.
+My central research question explores whether, as a society, we can form meaningful relationships with past narratives, enabling collective learning and integrating memories and trauma into our self-identity.

 All works are silver gelatine chemigrams used as a base for archival pigment ink prints.
 All works are unique print (edition 1 of 1).
 Sizes 24 x 30cm.
 Total amount of works -71.